 My healing and ongoing recovery inspired me to become certified as a teacher of the Alexander Technique, a process that includes 1600 hours of training, with additional studies in neuroscience and anatomy.
 I’m certified with the American Society for the Alexander Technique.

-Customized MAT practices such as Mindful Recovery Practices are taught in chemical dependency treatment programs and alternative sentencing programs for substance abuse, and co-occurring disorders, including anxiety and trauma disorders.
+Customized MAT practices such as Mindful Recovery Practices are taught in chemical dependency treatment programs, and alternative sentencing programs for substance abuse, and co-occurring disorders, such as anxiety, PTSD, and eating disorders.